versatica/mediasoup-website/documentation/v3/mediasoup/installation.md

       }
     }
     ```
-* Make sure to have **ISRG Root X1** certificate installed, or you will get errors while downloading OpenSSL (whose website is secured with Let's Encrypt), you can import it from <https://letsencrypt.org/certs/isrgrootx1.der> (install to Local computer)
+* Make sure to have **ISRG Root X1** certificate installed, or you will get errors while downloading OpenSSL (whose website is secured with Let's Encrypt), you can import it from <https://letsencrypt.org/certs/isrgrootx1.der> (install to Local computer).
-* If you have Python-related errors, search for "App execution aliases" in system settings and disable everything Python-related from there
+* If you have Python-related errors, search for "App execution aliases" in system settings and disable everything Python-related from there.
 </div>